hydpy-dev/hydpy/hydpy/docs/rst/index.rst

 period of 20 days, and for each day all input and output values, as well as all internal states (e.g. the |dam_states.WaterVolume|), are tabulated.
-Again, `Travis CI`_ checks that all of these values are exactly recalculated by each new :ref:`HydPy` version.
-Additionally, the tabulated values are shown in a `Bokeh`_ plot, which is also updated for each new :ref:`HydPy` version automatically.
+Again, `Travis CI`_ checks that all of these values are exactly recalculated by each new *HydPy* version.
+Additionally, the tabulated values are shown in a `Bokeh`_ plot, which is also updated for each new *HydPy* version automatically.
 You can click on the variables and zoom into some details you are actually interested in.